dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

      - **Description**
    * - *TimeAttribute*
      - N
-     - Specifies the name of the time-variant attribute
+     - Specifies the name of the time attribute.
    * - *ElevationAttribute*
      - N
      - Specifies the name of the elevation attribute.
    * - *Schema*
      - Y
-     - A comma separated sequence that describes the mapping between attribute and the data type.
+     - A comma-separated sequence of ``attribute:type`` pairs specifying the name and type of each attribute.
    * - *PropertyCollectors*
      - Y
      - Specifies the extractor classes.

-.. warning:: **TimeAttribute** is not a mandatory param but for the purpose of this tutorial is needed.
+.. warning:: **TimeAttribute** is not a mandatory parameter but for the purpose of this tutorial is needed.

 timeregex.properties
 """"""""""""""""""""